hideyukiinada/transfer-learning/readme.md

 ```

 Just edit the image_dir path and run it.
+You can also change the TFHUB_CACHE_DIR environment variable to store the module file in a different directory.

 This starts the training session.